Jamesits/PyAirQualityCollector/README.md

 ## License

-This script is provided in MIT license,
+This script is provided in MIT license.